-Tessa also writes narrative vignettes about the hopes, dreams, longings and fears of Honeybucket portable toilets, and when not in Seattle, she can often be found (or deliberately not found) in Alaska.
+Tessa used to write narrative vignettes about the hopes, dreams, longings and fears of Honeybucket portable toilets and might get back into that someday, and when not in Washington state, she can often be found (or deliberately not found) in Alaska.

 Interviews and Press: